openwallet-foundation/owl-mobile-wallet-test-harness/README.md

 LEDGER_URL_CONFIG=http://test.bcovrin.vonx.io REGION=us-west-1 ./manage run -d SauceLabs -u <device_cloud_username> -k <device_cloud_access_key> -p Android -a app-release.apk -i acapy-main -v acapy-main -t @Connect
 ```

-The alternative is to run runTest.sh to do all of it for you granted you created a .env file at the root folder.
+The alternative is to run runTest.sh to do the work for you granted you created a .env file at the root folder.
 You must complete the following key/values that will be sourced at runtime.
 ```
 DEVICE_CLOUD_USERNAME=???